benjamingeer/benjamingeer/content/authors/ben/_index.md

   - course: M.A. in French
     institution: University of Florida
     year: 1995
-  - course: B.A. in Music
+  - course: B.A. in Liberal Arts
     institution: Hampshire College
     year: 1991